Indonesia

 - C317 Visa (Joining Family).

-The application for a visa for a limited stay is made via the online page: https://visa-online.imigrasi.go.id/ or at the Indonesian Embassy.
-Bulgarian citizens wishing to apply for this type of visa should have a local guarantor/sponsor for the period of their visit to Indonesia.
+The application for a visa for a limited stay is made through the website https://evisa.imigrasi.go.id or at an embassy of the Republic of Indonesia.
+Bulgarian citizens who wish to apply for this type of visa should have a local guarantor/sponsor for the period of their visit to Indonesia.

 Diplomatic and official passports:

-Holders of diplomatic and service passports are exempt from visas for entry, transit or stay for up to 30 days.
-It is a mandatory requirement that the passport is valid for at least 6 months at the date of entry.
+IMPORTANT!
+Visa applications submitted through https://evisa.imigrasi.go.id are not intended for holders of diplomatic/service passports.
+Holders of diplomatic and official passports are exempt from visas for entry, transit or stay for a period of up to 30 days.
+A mandatory requirement is that the passport must be valid for a minimum of 6 months on the date of entry.

 Attention!